bcgov/digital-trust-toolkit/credentials/bc-natural-gas-tenure-title.md

 ## 1.6 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a BC Petroleum and Natural Gas Title credential.
+The purpose of this GF is to define what the B.C.
+Petroleum and Natural Gas Title credential is and who is responsible for the authority and administration of its use.

 ## 1.7 Scope

-This Governance Framework (GF) applies to the BC Petroleum and Natural Gas Title credential from [the Tenure and Resource Stewardship Branch](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure).
+A B.C.
+Petroleum and Natural Gas Title credential issued according to this GF, provides evidence of title issuance and summary tenure information.

 ## 1.8 Objectives

-This GF describes the BC Petroleum and Natural Gas Title credential consisting of all data elements included in a BC Petroleum and Natural Gas Title Document.
+To allow the credential holder evidence they have been issued a B.C.
+Petroleum and Natural Gas Title in a verifiable credential format that is both secure and tamperproof.

 ## 1.9 Principles